learn-co-curriculum/clearfix/README.md

 ## Problem Statement

-Float a property that can optionally position the content left or right.
+Float is a property that can optionally position the content left or right.
 It can be used for columns, or to create a "wrap" effect with text and media elements.
 When `float` is used elements, will start to fill up whitespace wherever they will fit.
 This is not always the intended effect, so how can